cardano-scaling/website/monthly/2023-04-monthly.md

 potential audit of the Hydra Head protocol implementation.
 The document was now moved from overleaf into the Hydra repository, where it is properly versioned and built on each CI run.
-Changes can be proposed using our regular pull request worfklow and the final PDF is built and [published to the website](https://hydra.family/head-protocol/unstable/core-concepts/specification) automatically.
+Changes can be proposed using our regular pull request workflow and the final PDF is built and [published to the website](https://hydra.family/head-protocol/unstable/core-concepts/specification) automatically.